karellopez/docker_workshop_template/workshop/introduction.md

 ## General Pipeline Stucture

 The following figure (Gaponsetva, 2023) describes the general process of the pipeline.
-It might look  a bit overwhelming, but don't worry, we will go step by step.
+It might look  a bit overwhelming, but we won't go too much into detail:

 ![Pipeline](static/pipeline.png)